 - Participate in an audition or a portfolio review (depending on student’s area of interest) and an interview with department faculty.
-Audition/portfolio review and interviews will take place on Saturday, March 16, between 1 and 3 PM in Robinson Hall on UNC Charlotte's main campus.
-Please contact Professor Aly Amidei to make an appointment at firstname.lastname@example.org.
+Audition/portfolio review and interviews will take place in the spring at a time and date TBA.
+Contact Professor Tom Burch (firstname.lastname@example.org) with any questions.

 Continuing Student Scholarships (amounts ranging from $500-$2,000)